Collecting Workers Comp for Cancer

 An employee’s injury does not have to be caused by an accident to be covered by workers’ comp.
 As an employee, Workers Compensation benefits may also be collected for illnesses and diseases – such as cancer – that were a result of working conditions.

+Workplace exposure to certain carcinogens can significantly increase the risk of developing various types of cancer.
 Workplace exposure to hazardous chemical, radiation and even the sun can result in cancer.
-However, proving that you cancer was caused by working conditions can be harder than proving injuries received in an accident.
+However, proving that your cancer was caused by working conditions can be harder than proving injuries received in an accident.

 Proving Your Workers Compensation Claim for Cancer